hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 - [Aggregate Functions](./syntax/aggregate-functions.md)

-    The traditional aggregate functions such as `SUM()`, `MIN()`, and `MAX()`, etc. defined in the SQL-92 Standard.
+    The traditional aggregate functions such as `SUM()`, `MIN()`, and `MAX()`, etc., are defined in the SQL-92 Standard.
 These functions are typically used when grouping rows using the `GROUP BY` clause; they compute a single value from a set of values from different rows.

 - [Window Functions](./syntax/window-functions.md)